There are no fiduciary duties for a successor trustee of California trusts to perform until the creator of the trust cannot perform their duties.

-These duties may require a consultation with an attorney, third party advisors or a trust company to get help investments and understanding the personal representative’s duties and responsibilities outlined in the trust agreement.
+These duties may require a consultation with an attorney, third party advisors or a trust company to get help with investments and understanding the duties and responsibilities outlined in the trust agreement.

 A successor trustee need not have a business law degree or be a CPA.

-It only makes sense to appoint a responsible person who is dependable and attentive to the duties and fiduciary responsibilities.
+It only makes sense to appoint a responsible person who is dependable and attentive to the responsibilities and duties.